srikat/genesis-sample-task-runner/README.md

 - Generating pixel fallbacks for rem units
 - Generating source maps so browser inspector (like Chrome DevTools) shows the partial .scss file(s) from where CSS rules are originating from

+for [Genesis Sample](https://github.com/copyblogger/genesis-sample), a child theme of the [Genesis](https://sridharkatakam.com/go/genesis) framework.

 ## How to use

 0. Install WordPress on your localhost if you haven't already.
 I use [Laravel Valet](https://laravel.com/docs/5.6/valet).